-When you use fabric softener, you can create a sticky residue that builds up in your dryer vent.
+Using fabric softener can create a sticky residue that builds up in your dryer vent.
 Then, the lint that goes through your dryer can stick to the ductwork inside it.

 #2 Remove the Dryer Vent Hose from the Wall

-After you have located the vent hose, follow it until it exits your home.
-It is probably held in place by several brackets that fit around the edge.
+You should look for a silver or white hose from the back of the dryer and follow it until it exits your home.
+It’s probably held in place by several brackets that fit around the edge.

 #3 Clean the Dryer Vent Hose and the Vent Cover